masuday/Blupf90TutorialStandard/largescale_pcg.md

 where $||\cdot||$ means the norm.
 The default of $\varepsilon$ in BLUPF90IOD2 is $10^{-12}$.

-Note that some other software, e.g., MiX99, uses $\sqrt{\varepsilon}$.
+Note that some other software, for example, MiX99, uses $\sqrt{\varepsilon}$.
 The users should be careful about the definition of convergence criterion when they have switched the software to BLUPF90IOD2.

 Programs
 --------

 BLUP90IOD2 is the current program to perform the iteration on data with PCG.
 CBLUP90IOD can handle a threshold model or threshold-linear models with 1 threshold trait.
 BLUP90MBE is specialized in multibreed models with external information (see Legarra et al., 2007).
 In this example, we use the BLUP90IOD2 program.

 A parallel version of BLUPF90IOD2 is now available.
 BLUP90IOD2OMP1 is a program supporting parallel processing in reading data and pedigree files using OpenMP.
 This program is useful especially for very large data set with a complicated model (like the multiple-trait model).
 There is no advantage to use this program for small or moderate data set.
 The usage of this program is the same as BLUP90IOD2.

 Files and analysis